-Call (512) 453-6100 to schedule your exam.
+Call to Schedule (512) 453-6100

 Since MRI uses a very strong magnet, any implanted medical device may be affected, so be sure to tell your scheduler and technologist about any device in your body.
 In general, metallic orthopedic implants are not affected by MRI, but tell your radiologist about any implant you have before scheduling the exam.
 Your implant or device may come with a special information card that you should show to the radiology technician.